Neil Gehrels: Swift and Fermi observatories

 Gehrels was the principal investigator of the Swift mission and deputy project scientist for the Fermi observatory.
 Swift is a three-instrument satellite launched in 2004 and designed to study GRBs and their afterglows.
 Since approximately 2009, it has become a community tool for observing transient and variable sources of all types including novae, supernova, AGN, magnetars, galactic black hole and neutron stars, tidal disruption events, and comets.
 Several requests are received per day.
 Gehrels led the Swift proposal, oversaw the development, and was chief scientist of the operations.
 Scientifically, he led several papers, including the discovery paper of short GRB afterglow and origin (Gehrels et al. Nature, 2005), and played a significant role in many others.
 The mission has characterized the afterglow and origin of short GRB for the first time, determine the shape of the X-ray and optical afterglow lightcurves to great precision and with large statistics (>1000 GRBs), provided a comprehensive data set of UV observation of supernova, and discovered X-ray outbursts from supernova shock breakouts and relativistically beamed tidal disruption events.

-For Fermi, Gehrels worked with lead scientists at Goddard, Stanford, the United States Naval Research Laboratory, and several other institutions to propose the mission and bring it to fruition.
-He was chair of the lllSenior lllScientist lllAdvisory lllCommittee of the LAT instrument collaboration.
-Fermi scans the full sky every 3 hours in the high-energy gamma ray band.
-It has revolutionized our understanding of the high-energy gamma ray sky with observations of pulsars, AGN, GRBs, novae, and diffuse emissions.
+While Gehrels was chair of the lllSenior lllScientist lllAdvisory lllCommittee of the LAT instrument collaboration, he worked alongside leading scientists at Goddard, Stanford, the United States Naval Research Laboratory, and several other institutions to propose the mission and manifest it.
+Every three hours, Fermi scans the full sky in the high-energy gamma ray band for observations.
+This technology has the goal of understanding the high energy gamma ray space filling our skies with observations of pulsars, AGN, GRBs, novae, and diffuse emissions.

 WFIRST Era

 Gehrels joined the SNAP dark energy mission proposal led by Saul Perlmutter and Michael Levi in 2008.
 This evolved in the DOE-NASA Joint Dark Energy Mission (JDEM) program, for which Gehrels became the project scientist and chaired the Science Coordination Group in 2009.
 He led the proposal of JDEM to the 2010 Decadal Survey.
 This mission was combined with two other proposals to become the top ranked large mission WFIRST (now known as the Nancy Grace Roman Space Telescope).
 It is a wide-field infrared survey observatory.
 In 2012, NASA decided to use a donated 2.4 m Hubble-class telescope for WFIRST and to add a coronagraph instrument to the primary wide-field infrared survey instrument.
-The mission is in development for launch in the mid-2020s.
+The telescope launched in August 2026.
 It will perform observations at Hubble depth and image resolution with 100 times the field of view of Hubble, and will make direct imaging and spectroscopic measurement of exoplanets.
 The science areas are dark energy/cosmology, exoplanets, and general astrophysics.
 The mission began Phase A development in 2016.
 Gehrels was the project scientist and chaired the Formulation Science Working Group with co-chairs Jeremy Kasdin and David Spergel.